openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 ```

 ### Approach #2: build OpenVINO and the plugin simultaneously
-You may build OpenVINO™ with the plugin simultaneously following the guideline with some changes:

-1. Clone `openvino_contrib` repository after you cloned `openvino` repository:
+1. Clone `openvino` and `openvino_contrib` repositories:
 ```
+git clone --recurse-submodules --single-branch --branch=master https://github.com/openvinotoolkit/openvino.git
 git clone --recurse-submodules --single-branch --branch=master https://github.com/openvinotoolkit/openvino_contrib.git
 ```
-2. Run Docker container with mounted both openvino and openvino_contrib source code.
-If you're using native compilation just skip this step:
+2. Run Docker container with mounted both `openvino` and `openvino_contrib` repositories if you do cross-compilation.
+If you do native compilation just skip this step:
 ```
 docker run -it -v /absolute/path/to/openvino:/openvino -v /absolute/path/to/openvino_contrib:/openvino_contrib ie_cross_armhf /bin/bash
 ```
+The next commands in this procedure need to be run in `ie_cross_armhf` container
 3. Install scons in the container if you're using cross-compilation.
 If you do native compilation, install scons on build machine:
 ```
 apt-get install scons